rkillickdev/rewind/README.md

 ## **Frontend Frameworks and Libraries**

-* [React](https://react.dev/) - A JavaScript library for building user interfaces
+* [React](https://react.dev/) - A JavaScript library for building user interfaces.
 * [react-bootstrap 1.6.3](https://react-bootstrap-v4.netlify.app/) - Frontend framework that is compatible with React.
-Used to create a responsive site
+Used to create a responsive site to provide good user experience across a range of devices.
 * [react-router-dom](https://www.npmjs.com/package/react-router-dom) - a library that enables 'client side routing'.
 Components used from this library include:
   1. **Switch:** Component used to render the first route that matches the location rather than rendering all matching routes.
   2. **Route:** Component that checks current URL and displays the component associated with that exact path.
 All routes are placed within the switch components.
   3. **Link:** Component used to create links to different routes
 * [axios](https://axios-http.com/docs/intro) - A promise-based HTTP library.
 This enabled HTTP requests to be made to the DRF API.
-* [react-infinite-scroll-component](https://www.npmjs.com/package/react-infinite-scroll-component) - A component used to implement infinite scrolling for snapshots and comments
+* [react-infinite-scroll-component](https://www.npmjs.com/package/react-infinite-scroll-component) - A component used to implement infinite scrolling for snapshots and comments.
+This improves user experience as there is no need to click on pagination links to load the next set of results.
 * [jwt-decode](https://www.npmjs.com/package/jwt-decode) - Browser library that helps with decoding of Base64URL encoded JSON web tokens.
 * [react-error-boundary](https://github.com/bvaughn/react-error-boundary) - A library that provides a way to handle JavaScript errors in React components.
+This was an additional tool to use in overall error handling across the app alongside the catch blocks used in requests to the API.
+The error boundary will catch any errors in their child component tree and display a fallback UI, therefore improving user experience.

 <br>